 To best represent our population we welcome applications from Indigenous (First Nations, Inuit, and Metis) learners via our Facilitated Indigenous Admissions Program (FIAP).
 All applications received through the FIAP are reviewed exclusive of the general applicant pool.
 After review, applications that are deemed eligible are distributed to all faculty members who are currently recruiting graduate students (also exclusive of the general applicant pool).

-Now accepting applications for Fall 2020 admission
+No longer accepting applications for Fall 2021 admission

 No late applications will be accepted

 The Admissions committee will review applications to identify promising candidates.

 The selection is based on:

 - academic success,

 Got an application question?
 Check out our application FAQ page.